 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-In the United States, there were 983,000 jobs for Energy Broker in 2016.
+In 2016, there was an estimated number of 983,000 jobs in the United States for Energy Broker.
 New jobs are being produced at a rate of 9.7% which is above the national average.
 The Bureau of Labor Statistics predicts 94,900 new jobs for Energy Broker by 2026.
-Due to new job openings and attrition, there will be an average of 131,000 job openings in this field each year.
+The BLS estimates 131,000 yearly job openings in this field.

 The states with the most job growth for Energy Broker are Utah, Washington, and Nevada.
 Watch out if you plan on working in Maine, Alaska, or Vermont.
 These states have the worst job growth for this type of profession.